Rohitjk/Social-Media-Application/README.md

 > Social network for developers

-This is a MERN stack application.
-It is a small social network app that includes authentication, profiles and forum posts.
+full stack social network application using Node.js, Express, React, Redux and MongoDB.
+It includes authentication, profiles and forum posts.
 It uses JWT for user authentication and also uses the Github api to fetch user repos.

 # Quick Start